What's Happening

 -

-The #1 song on March 18, 1978 belonged to the Bee GeesNight Fever, from Saturday Night Fever, would spend a whopping 8 weeks at the top of the Billboard Singles Chart
+The #1 song on April 6, 1975 belonged to Minnie RippertonLovin’ You would be at the top of the Billboard Singles Chart for 1 week

 — Bill Williams